HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-KernelModeWDACConfig.md

 This cmdlet generates a Kernel-mode WDAC policy derived from the Default Windows template policy.
 [You can learn more about that procedure in here.](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection)

+> [!NOTE]\
-The **-Default** parameter signifies that the Strict Kernel-mode WDAC policy will be deployed with flight root certificates, enabling you to utilize insider builds of the OS.
+> The **-Default** parameter signifies that the Strict Kernel-mode WDAC policy will be deployed with flight root certificates, enabling you to utilize insider builds of the OS in the Dev and Canary channels.
+Insider builds in the Beta and Release Preview channels are signed with production root certificates and will work either way.

 Initially, you need to use the **-PrepMode** parameter to deploy the base policy in Audit mode, then restart your system.
 After restarting, event logs are produced for Kernel-mode drivers that are running but would otherwise be blocked if the policy was not deployed in Audit mode.